GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/README.md

 ```

 If you deployed the sample UI as upstream, open `https://$LB_IP/` in a browser
-(accept the self-signed cert) — it sets the `x-v2-target-provider` header for
+(accept the self-signed cert).
+It sets the `x-model-id` header for you based
-you based on the model you pick.
+on the model you pick.

 To see the LB pick a different backend per request, enable logging on the
 backend services (the Terraform sets `log_config { enable = true }`) and query: